ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For version 2023-07-11 or later
 {: #version-2023-07-11-beta}

-Support for API beta version `2023-07-11` was removed on 25 August 2023.
 This feature is now generally available.
 See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#8-august-2023).

+Support for beta API versions earlier than `2023-07-11` was removed on 25 August 2023.
 {: attention}

 **Data encryption in transit for file shares.** For users with accounts that have access to file shares, you can now enable secure end-to-end encryption of your data in transit between the file share and the authorized client.